Gajraj-shekhawat/MTechZilla-1/README.md

 <a href="https://github.com/Gajraj-shekhawat/MTechZilla-1/tree/master/github">Repo Link</a>
 <br/>

-Tech stack: react, redux, thunk, CSS
+Tech stack: react, redux, thunk, CSS,

 description: You can simple enter your username of git and hit enter you will able to see your information. agian optimised with redux. for more deatils click on deployed Link.